ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The output directory will contain a `hyperopt_statistics.json` file that summarizes the results obtained.

 In order to perform an hyper-parameter optimization, the `hyperopt` section needs to be provided within the model definition.
-In the `hyperopt` section you will be able to define what metric to optimize, what aprameters, what strategy to use to optimize them and how to execute the optimization.
+In the `hyperopt` section you will be able to define what metric to optimize, what aprameters, what sampler to use to optimize them and how to execute the optimization.
 For details on the `hyperopt` section see the detailed description in the [Hyper-parameter Optimization](#hyper-parameter-optimization) section.